 Several of the exploit tools examined run against Windows services that use Server Message Block (SMB) protocol, including ErraticGopher, EternalRomance, EternalBlue, Eternal Synergy, and the associated DoublePulsar payload.

-• ErraticGopher appears to be the first tool of this batch to target SMBv1 on Windows XP and Server 2003, accompanied by ErraticGopherTouch to probe for the vulnerability on targeted systems.
+- ErraticGopher appears to be the first tool of this batch to target SMBv1 on Windows XP and Server 2003, accompanied by ErraticGopherTouch to probe for the vulnerability on targeted systems.
 Use of either of these tools would be blocked by a typical web application firewall (WAF), which is some good against the news that this 0-day won’t be patched as the targets are too far out of support.

-• Another exploit tool is accompanied by DoublePulsar (“DoPu”) as a C2 payload dropped upon successful EternalChampion SMBv1 exploit.
+- Another exploit tool is accompanied by DoublePulsar (“DoPu”) as a C2 payload dropped upon successful EternalChampion SMBv1 exploit.
 DoublePulsar establishes a covert channel for C2 control of the exploited system.
-While we currently exclude EternalChampion here and list it below for further investigation, Alert Logic has developed detection logic for the DoublePulsar C2 channel, and will shortly have it deployed fully to protect customers and inform the SOC of attempts.
+While we currently exclude EternalChampion here and list it below for further investigation, Alert Logic has developed detection logic for the DoublePulsar C2 channel and will shortly have it deployed fully to protect customers and inform the SOC of attempts.

-• EternalRomance also uses SMBv1 vulnerability, but to different ends — providing remote code execution (RCE) to the tool’s operator with a refined user interface.
+- EternalRomance also uses SMBv1 vulnerability, but to different ends National Security Agency | Central Security Service (nsa.gov) providing remote code execution (RCE) to the tool’s operator with a refined user interface.
 Research indicates this is applied as a one-and-done tool and would be used against different targets where persistence was not required (consequently no opportunity to detect a control channel).
 Alert Logic is continuing to investigate.

-• EternalBlue appears to be a further iteration, which The Shadow Brokers claim provides operators with SMBv2 exploit capability on Windows 7 SP1, in addition to NetBT.
+- EternalBlue appears to be a further iteration, which The Shadow Brokers claim provides operators with SMBv2 exploit capability on Windows 7 SP1, in addition to NetBT.
 However, Microsoft indicates it re-enables SMBv1 vulnerability on that platform and the provided bulletins and patch advice is identical.
 Alert Logic telemetry indicates EternalBlue is used to drop a payload for covert C2 in the same fashion as DoublePulsar, and we are currently deploying detection logic to customers.

-• EternalSynergy uses a SMBv3 vulnerability to provide remote code execution (RCE) similar to EternalRomance, hardcoded against Windows 8 and Server 2012 SP0.
+- EternalSynergy uses a SMBv3 vulnerability to provide remote code execution (RCE) similar to EternalRomance, hardcoded against Windows 8 and Server 2012 SP0.
 Detection logic for this variant of RCE network exploit attempt is under investigation.

-Typical WAF configurations already block SMB from the internet, and Alert Logic’s vulnerability scanning service provides notice to customers of configurations the would create exposure to SMB exploits such as ErraticGopher, EternalChampion, EternalRomance, EternalBlue, and Eternal Synergy.
+Typical WAF configurations already block SMB from the internet, and Alert Logic’s vulnerability scanning service provides notice to customers of configurations we would create exposure to SMB exploits such as ErraticGopher, EternalChampion, EternalRomance, EternalBlue, and Eternal Synergy.

 For sophisticated adversaries, the best prizes are often the ability to assume the identity of a privileged account as quickly after initial exploit as possible.
 From that point on, there are few opportunities to detect security errors or alerts – just deviations from normal behavior within the authorized bounds.
 These tools fit into that operational approach and are often the last opportunity to detect an adversary before they blend into the environment.

-• ZippyBeer is an exploit against Kerberos services in a Windows Domain Controller that leverages an authenticated connection via SMB.
+- ZippyBeer is an exploit against Kerberos services in a Windows Domain Controller that leverages an authenticated connection via SMB.
 Written as a Python script, options include a network IDS recognizing network activity in SMB between unusual platform combinations, and/or Windows log-based detection of .py scripts that open the distinctive pattern of connections.
 Alert Logic is continuing to investigate.

-• EskimoRoll is another Kerberos exploit against Active Directory domain controllers on Windows Server 2000, 2003, 2008 and 2008 R2.
+- EskimoRoll is another Kerberos exploit against Active Directory domain controllers on Windows Server 2000, 2003, 2008 and 2008 R2.
 Microsoft indicates this was patched several years ago by MS14–068, and Alert Logic is examining telemetry to verify existing detection logic remains effective.

-Frameworks and C2 management
+Frameworks & C2 management

 Beyond specific exploits, the Equation Group toolset included some framework tools for managing and coordinating activity.
 These are a targeting, queueing, and maintenance tools, often used for hard targets or sustained campaigns.
-Finding these tools on an internal network after seeing lateral movement, or seeing a pattern of inbound activity that indicates they are being used by an adversary; these are both very bad signs.
+Finding these tools on an internal network after seeing lateral movement or seeing a pattern of inbound activity that indicates they are being used by an adversary; these are both very bad signs.

-• FuzzBunch is an exploit framework, similar in concept to MetaSploit, written in Python 2.6.
+- FuzzBunch is an exploit framework, similar in concept to MetaSploit, written in Python 2.6.
 Early research shows it has inbuilt fingerprinting functions as well as the ability to load RCE exploits such as the SMB exploit in ZippyBeer.
 In rare cases, this tool might be brought into a network for lateral movement and extended persistence in a large enterprise.
 However, Alert Logic is focused on investigating both the distinctive inbound network signatures of the inbuilt functions, as well as detectable attack behaviors stemming from the patterns the control code make available to operators.

-• OddJob is an implant builder and C2 server that can deliver exploits for Windows 2000 and later.
+- OddJob is an implant builder and C2 server that can deliver exploits for Windows 2000 and later.
 Similar in response to FuzzBunch, Alert Logic is focused on investigating both the distinctive inbound network signatures of the implant creation functions, as well as detectable overt or covert C2 traffic provided by the tool.

 In the queue